Lebanon: At least 20 killed in gas tanker explosion | DW | 15.08.2021

 The Lebanese army announced Sunday it would begin confiscating stored quantities of gasoline from gas stations.

 The Lebanese Central Bank recently decided to end fuel subsidies.
-Lebanese President Michel Aoun has called on members of the Lebanese parliament to discuss the bank's decision.
+President Aoun has called on members of the Lebanese parliament to discuss the bank's decision.

 wd/wmr (Reuters, AFP)